nunq/shelltwitch/README.md

 ```

 ## Rate Limiting
-If a lot of the Streamers you follow are live (>5), we send a lot of requests to the API.
+If a lot of the streamers you follow are live (>5), we send a lot of requests to the API.
 Because of that the API does some rate limiting so some data may not show up.
-To combat this, you can set `$ENABLEDELAY="1"`, this adds a one second delay if more than 5 Streamers are live.
+To combat this, you can set `$ENABLEDELAY="1"`, this adds a one second delay if more than 5 streamers are live.

 ## Other
 Dependencies: curl, GNU grep, GNU sed, notify-send (for notifications)